F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

       ose-tunnel  0a:58:0a:82:00:25  endpoint:10.214.1.102  yes

 #.
-View the ARP entries.
-This will show all of the ARP entries; you should see the VTEP entries on the ocpvlan and the pod IP addresses on ose-tunnel.
+In a TMOS shell, view the ARP entries.
+This will show all of the ARP entries; you should see the VTEP entries on the ocpvlan and the pod IP addresses on ``ose-tunnel``.

    .. code-block:: console

-      tmsh show net arp
+      root@localhost:Active:Standalone] config # tmsh show net arp
       ------------------------------------------------------------------------------------------
       Net::Arp
       Name          Address       HWaddress          Vlan                Expire-in-sec  Status